Milan, Italy, 1931 – New York City, New York, 2014

 The new digital edition of Helvetica

 , called Neue Haas Grotesk.
-[Note: It was the original name of Helvetica, when it was first issued by the Haas Type Foundry in Switzerland, 1957.]
+[Note: It was the original name of Helvetica, when it was first introduced by the Haas Type Foundry in Switzerland in 1957.]

 It is perfect and with many weights: thin, light, regular, medium, bold, extrabold, etc.

-One of the earlier advertisement promoting Helvetica.
+One of the first advertisements promoting Helvetica.
 Designed by Max Miedinger, 1957.

 Can you tell me the story of how Helvetica was brought to Italy?